 - Home Safety Tips for Older Adults (HealthinAging.org)

-- Prepare for Emergencies for Seniors (American Red Cross)
+- Emergency Preparedness for Older Adults (American Red Cross)

-- Talking with Your Doctor: A Guide for Older People (National Institute on Aging)
+- Talking with Your Doctor: A Guide for Older Adults (National Institute on Aging)

-- Advance Care Directives: North Carolina Secretary of State
+- Advance Health Care Directives: North Carolina Secretary of State

-- Aging and Adult Services (North Carolina Department of Health and Human Services)
+- Aging and Adult Services (North Carolina Department of Health and Human Services, includes Long Term Care Omsbuds service)

 - Basics of Medicare – Parts A, B, C, D (NC Department of Insurance)